Trachtenberg School of Public Policy and Public Administration: Rankings

-U.S. News & World Report University Rankings ranks the Trachtenberg School as the 10th best public affairs school in the United States and as having the 6th best Global Policy program, 11th best public management program, the 14th best health policy program, and the 20th best social policy program in the U.S.
+U.S. News & World Report University Rankings ranks the Trachtenberg School as the 10th best public affairs school in the United States (the highest ranked in Washington, DC) and as having the 6th best Global Policy program, 11th best public management program, the 14th best health policy program, and the 20th best social policy program in the U.S.

 Research

 The Trachtenberg School is affiliated with several research centers at The George Washington University.
 Many faculty and students perform research in partnership with these centers.
 The centers are: